Updated 2nd December 2021.

 Internal Travel Restrictions in Argentina:

 If social distancing rules are observed, free movement is allowed within each jurisdiction.
-However, public transport is still only available for use by essential workers and those travelling to seek medical treatment.
+However, public transport in some areas may only be available for essential workers and those travelling to seek medical treatment.
+In Buenos Aires, there are no longer any restrictions on the use of public transport.

 If you are moving between jurisdictions, you must adhere to any local COVID-19 restrictions.
 These could include (but are not limited to) taking PCR tests and applying for a Certificado Único de Circulación which allows you to circulate.